-Quirky, eclectic Austin offers residents a Trail of Lights, a 1.25-mile tunnel made of lights leading to holiday activities such as a Ferris wheel and carousel -- all told, 40 displays of 2 million lights up from Dec.
-10 to Dec.
+The Texas capital city offers residents a Trail of Lights, a 1.25-mile tunnel made of lights leading to holiday activities such as a Ferris wheel and carousel; all told, 40 displays of 2 million lights up from Dec.
+9 to Dec.
 23 in Zilker Park.
 It's free to enter until Dec.
 14. It’s also free Dec.
 17-19.
 Other days, general admission is only $3.

 Many homes fall far short of putting up 65,000 lights, but Draper City hits that mark on a single tree in its Draper City Park.
-The so-called Tree of Life attracts people seeking a stunning selfie or landscape shot throughout the holiday season.
+The Tree of Light Holiday Lights attracts people seeking a stunning selfie or landscape shot throughout the holiday season.

 Sure, the folks at 1600 Pennsylvania Ave. throw up some pretty decent holiday decor.
 But the residents of the surrounding suburbs give them a run for their money.
 The website Holly's Tacky Christmas Lights features some of the biggest spectacles, as well as some professional displays, in Fairfax and beyond.

 For a spectacular lights display in Bluefield, visit the Holiday of Lights at Lotito City Park.
 More than 900,000 lights decorate more than 100 acres of the park and a 1.5-mile driving path.
-This year, guests can also enjoy walk-through nights every Sunday, and there are hayrides with hot chocolate every Saturday for $3.
-Besides that, admission to the Holiday of Lights is free, but the park will accept cash donations for operational costs and canned goods for the Bluefield Union Mission.
+Admission to the Holiday of Lights is free, but the park will accept cash donations for operational costs and canned goods for the Bluefield Union Mission.

-Madison's Olin Park hosts the free "Fantasy in Lights," a 28-year tradition open dusk to dawn through Jan.
+Madison's Olin Park hosts the free "Fantasy in Lights," a 29-year tradition open dusk to dawn through Jan.
 2, while the Green Bay Botanical Garden hosts the WPS Garden of Lights, where there are a quarter-million lights in amazing variety, Santa, and a campfire to warm up by.
-A visit costs $9 for adults and $5 for children up to 12.
-But it's not everywhere you encounter a 60-foot walk-through caterpillar.
+A visit costs $10 for adults and $5 for children up to 12.

 Cheyenne hosts a slew of holiday events, including a Holiday Lights Tour Dec.
-11-24 where visitors can catch a trolley spotlighting the most lavishly decked out houses in town.
-Buy tickets in advance -- $12 for adults, $6 for children -- for evening tours leaving from Sears at Frontier Mall.
-The Historic Governors' Mansion at 300 E. 21st St. has a free light display and historical exhibit of old-fashioned gifts called "Tinsel Through Time: Remember When."
+12-24 where visitors can catch a trolley spotlighting the most lavishly decked out houses in town.
+Buy tickets in advance ($12 for adults, $6 for children) for evening tours leaving from Sears at Frontier Mall.